kt-NicoHartmann/Conways-Game-Of-Life/README.md

 # Conway's Game of Life

 A web-based interactive implementation of John Conway's famous cellular automaton, The Game of Life.
 This project simulates how complex, organic-like behaviors can emerge from a few simple mathematical rules.
+The application is fully localized and available in both English and German.

 [Live Demo](https://nicohartmann.dev/conways_game_of_life_en.html)